-I was met by the man I thought to be M. M., whoever the hell he is.
-I thought he might be a curator, but he was just a chauffer.
-I think had I spoken better French he still wouldn’t have had much to say.
+I was met by the man I thought to be M. M. I think had I spoken better French, this man still wouldn’t have had much to say.
 The extent of English for him was “Yes.”
 OK, so this is good for me.
 But he never once asked me a question, so that was that.
 I pried at him with all sorts of combien, habitez vous, and vous travaillez… type questions, in broken and bleeding francais.
 He dropped me at the Hotel Les Palmiers, a pleasant enough place from the mid 19th century.
 Le chambre ain’t much, but the bathroom is really nice.
 Like my last hotel in Paris.
 That and the walls are paper thin – I can hear every scratch from my neighbor moving in at this moment.

-Skinny aisles of streets gushed with flowering vines, even on November 2.
-The sky and my face were steel gray, tinged with jet lag.
+Skinny streets gush with flowering vines, even on November 2.
+The sky and my face blended together in a steel gray pallor.
 My hair grew big and wild as the salted air ran its fingers through.

 I cheered, exploring each street of pastel buildings, stacked with shuttered windows, remembering the French café life.
 I passed jewelry, clothes, housewares, butchers, fromageries, the fish market, and so on.
 The wind-urged salty waves smacking the quai was exciting.
-The boats lining the port were obscene with thumping music, grand names and locales, shining lights, and boat boys keeping the whole mess spotless.
+The boats lining the port were obscene with thumping music, grand names and locales, shining lights, and young men keeping the whole mess spotless.

 It is not quite 5pm and I am letting myself fall asleep.
 I have never been so bad about letting jetlag take over.
 I cannot go to bed before 7pm.
 Maybe I’ll take a shower and get something from the grocery store.
 I wish my neighbor would stop slamming her door.
 I want to yell at her, how very New York.
 But once every 30 seconds is a bit much.
 Where do you find all those doors to slam in a rented room?

 Friends go drinking below my room, though the power has gone out in my hotel!
-And that thunderstorm the wind promised all day long, is finally here, to wipe away the sins of those so comfortable here.
-The thunder traces sounds through the sky that I have never heard before, possibly its echo heard around the bay.
+That thunderstorm the wind promised all day long is finally here.
+The thunder coaxes sounds from the sky like I have never heard before.
 I have closed the shutters, but I’m so tempted to throw them open again to watch.